department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/separate-content-build.md

   - Validation instead happens in a separate job

 ### Security Concerns
-There are no new concerns with a separated build process.
+There are no new security concerns with a separated build process.

 ### Privacy Concerns
-There are no new concerns with a separated build process.
+There are no new privacy concerns with a separated build process.

 ### Open Questions and Risks
 All questions have been inlined to preserve context.